rtbaker/GoToDo/frontend/README.md

 # gotodo

 A simple front end to the todo api using Vue 3/Vite.
+Needs a designer to make it look good :-).

 ## Recommended IDE Setup